 DIY “Clean” Cleaning products

 Household chemicals, while convenient and effective, can wreak havoc on our water systems.
 According to the National Oceanic and Atmospheric Administration, when household chemicals are disposed of poorly into the ground or storm drains, the chemicals can make their way to streams and rivers causing a threat to aquatic life.
-To avoid this, try making your own cleaning products by using safer, nontoxic ingredients like vinegar, lemon juice, baking soda or borax.
+To avoid this, try making your own earth-friendly cleaning products by using safer, nontoxic ingredients like vinegar, lemon juice, baking soda or borax.
 A quick Google search can bring you to all kinds of cleaning recipes for every room in your house.
 Storing your homemade cleaners in glass spray bottles and containers will also cut down on your plastic use and let your cleaners last longer.

 Plant a Garden

 This is another way to go green and save money on groceries, at the same time.
 Exercise your green thumb by having a small seasonal garden for veggies and herbs that you can add to your dinner.
 Growing a garden promotes great sustainability, and you can make your own compost to nourish your garden, by using food scraps like carrot tops and eggshells.
-Let your kids help you plant and tend to the garden so that they too can learn to become sustainable –and maybe this will make them want to eat their veggies!
+Let your kids help you plant and tend to the garden so that they too can learn to become sustainable and earth-friendly–and maybe this will make them want to eat their veggies!

 Giggle Tip: Make the soil for your garden right in your own home by composting!
 Create a compost bin and turn your food scraps into soil for your beautiful garden!